henrytien/HenryInterview/Documents/C++/Cracking the C++ Interview.md

 The destructor for a block-scope static variable is called at program exit, but only if the initialization took place successfully.
 Function-local static objects in all definitions of the same inline function (which may be implicitly inline) all refer to the same object defined in one translation unit.

+### Static member functions

+Static member functions are not associated with any object.
+When called, they have no this pointer.
+Static member functions cannot be virtual, const, or volatile.
+The address of a static member function may be stored in a regular pointer to function, but not in a pointer to member function.

 ### Memory of layout of a c/c++ pramgram
 ![](./Images/memory_layout.jpg)